JacekJagosz/CUDA_course/0_FinalProject/Report.md

 So for example `#include <cuda_runtime.h>`{.c} to `#include <hip/hip_runtime.h>`{.c}, `err = cudaMalloc((void **)&d_A, size);`{.c} to `err = hipMalloc((void **)&d_A, size);`{.c}, etc. The whole rest was the same.

-All the libraries need to be converted too, you can use HIPify for that too, and for the big CUDA libraries AMD has created their own versions, optimised for their GPUs, to the programmer the functions are very similar but unfortunately not the same.
+All the libraries need to be converted too, you can use HIPify for that, and for the big CUDA libraries AMD has created their own versions, optimised for their GPUs, to the programmer the functions are very similar but unfortunately not the same.

 ## Incompatibilities when converting using HIPify
-Only now we can deal with actual conversion and its shortcomings.
+Time to look at conversion process and its shortcomings.
+I used latest version of HIPify compiled from source.
 I have decided to use Nvidia's CUDA Samples[^5] because they offer a wide range of features to be tested, as well as I expected they would be better supported because they are the official reference code.
-And yet I still encountered many problems with them
+And yet I still encountered many problems with them.

  - You can't specify which c++ version it is using for converting, like you can when compiling CUDA, but you can when compiling.
  This meant I had to replace c++ 11's sprintf_s with something supported in previous version, even when HIPify should be using C++ 11 by default